CRISPR Gene-Editing Technology: UK Application Filed, More Official Statements, International Summit

 Research using genome editing tools holds the potential to significantly progress our understanding of many key processes in biology, health and disease and for this reason we believe that responsibly conducted research of this type, which is scientifically and ethically rigorous and in line with current legal and regulatory frameworks, should be allowed to proceed.
 We will continue to support the use of genome editing in preclinical biomedical research as well as studies that progress and refine these technologies.
 Within the UK, this research may involve the use of somatic (non-reproductive) or germ cells, including human embryos up to 14 days old - within the confines of the HFE Act 2008 - where appropriately justified and supported by rigorous scientific and ethical review.

 Against that backdrop, a U.K. developmental biologist has applied to the Human Fertilisation and Embryology Authority (HFEA), for permission to edit the genome of a human embryo (there is no such agency in the U.S).
 The goal of the proposed research is to identify what genes in the developing embryo are active in the early post-fertilization stages; the research would use surplus embryos from IVF clinics where permission has been granted for such use.
-The license may be granted
+The license may be granted:

 The Human Fertilisation and Embryology Authority (HFEA) has yet to review her application, but is expected to grant a licence under existing laws that permit experiments on embryos provided they are destroyed within 14 days.
 In Britain, research on embryos can only go ahead under a licence from an HFEA panel that deems the experiments to be justified.